 Say what you will about the programming over at the Peacock, that claim is pretty staggering for a show about RECRUITING, of all things.
 Hell, it’s an impressive number by Nielsen standards — most basic cable properties would kill for those kind of ratings.
 It’s what all those fancy big data nerds call a metric f*ck ton, frankly.
 The validity of these metrics have been called into question, as has the credibility of the show – on multiple occasions, at that.
 The show’s polarizing effect has caused both supporters and detractors to be guilty of hurling some moderately vitriolic words at each other.
 But then again, isn’t everyone tougher when they get to hide behind an online identity or anonymized avatar?

 Looking objectively at Top Recruiter, where I think things seem to break down is that there’s a disconnect between the viewer data proponents are so quick to point out as evidence of its popularity and the seeming sentiment from recruiting professionals and what you hear/read about it around the industry.

 I mean, come on.
-If it’s this popular, with that many viewers (so many, in fact, that they’d rank among the more popular properties on YouTube, period), than you’d think this would be pretty much a perpetual trending topic.
-You’d think that there’d be a ton of people talking about Top Recruiter on Facebook recruiting groups, industry blogs and the other online platforms that our industry utilizes to network and talk shop?
-Sure, there have been a few isolated discussions, but it doesn’t seem to be driving the conversation or content you’d expect in a self-described “Movement.”
+If it’s this popular, with that many viewers (so many, in fact, that they’d rank among the more popular properties on YouTube, period), then you’d think this would be pretty much a perpetual trending topic.
+You’d think that there’d be a ton of people talking about Top Recruiter on Facebook recruiting groups, industry blogs and the other online platforms that our industry utilizes to network and talk shop.
+Sure, there have been a few isolated discussions, but it doesn’t seem to be driving the conversation or content you’d expect in a self-described “movement.”

 Top Recruiter: Reality Bites.